ircv3/ircv3-specifications/extensions/relaymsg.md

 ### The `draft/relaymsg` capability

-The `draft/relaymsg` capability lets clients use the `RELAYMSG` command and receive `relaymsg` tags.
+The `draft/relaymsg` capability lets clients use the `RELAYMSG` command and receive `draft/relaymsg` tags.

 If this capability has a value, the given characters are 'nickname separators'.
 These characters aren't allowed in normal nicknames, and if given one MUST be present in spoofed nicknames.
 For example, with `draft/relaymsg=/` the spoofed nickname MUST include the character `"/"`.